big-nuggz/md2html/README.md

 ## AI

-The entire md2html project was developed using AI assistance, specifically the **DeepSeek-V4-Flash** model.
+The project was developed with AI assistance, specifically the **DeepSeek-V4-Flash** model.

 ## License